TolMen/GuestSecretCode/README.md

 ## 💡 Possible improvements

-This project serves as a base for a console game, but it can be enhanced with:
+This project serves as a base for a console game, but it can be enhanced with :

   - ✅ Displaying the number of misplaced digits.
   - ✅ Limiting the number of attempts before failure.